 Information about Longitudinal Integrated Curriculum

 - UNC School of Medicine Asheville campus opened in July 2009 with the support of UNC School of Medicine, Mission Health, and Mountain AHEC.
-Beginning with four students, we now have 20 students who complete their third year training in Asheville.
+Beginning with four students, we expanded to 20 students in 2014, which complete their third year training in Asheville.

 - The foundation of this program, a longitudinal integrated curriculum, is similar to the “Cambridge Model.”
 In 2004, Harvard restructured their third year clerkships to place a cohort of students in outpatient settings for the majority of their curriculum, which allowed students to follow “their patients” in all health care settings.
 (Reference: Ogur B, et al. The Harvard Medical School-Cambridge Integrated Clerkship: An Innovative Model of Clinical Education.
 Acad Med.
 2007; 82:397-404.)